ky1to/steam-item-market/README.md

 # steam-item-market
 This is a project written to parse the Steam Market website, save it to a database (SQLAlchemy + postgresql) and output it via a fast API with caching using Redis.
+## To-Do list
+- make a service for updating the database (update.py does not work now)
+- Authorization + personal account
+- email notification (report)

 ## Backup
 Download a backup copy of the database in which the element table is located.
 If you want to create your own database backup, use the following command:
 ``` sh